Liz Ricketts

 Chloe Asaam

-She/Her | Senior Operations Manager
+She/Her | Senior Programs Manager

 Chloe is a designer, researcher and humanitarian.
 She studied fashion design at Ghana’s Radford University.
 She has seen the negative impact of fast fashion and wants to do something about it.
 She does this by starting where she is, holding herself accountable in the part she plays in a vicious and wasteful cycle, and calling on others creators to do the same.
 Chloe is a Gucci Design Fellow Finalist and an active member of the Board of Fashion Ghana.